sergiokopplin/indigo/_posts/2016-03-05-build-a-github-blog-part-2.markdown

 analytics-google: 'UA-MYANALYTICS'
 {% endhighlight %}

-With the Google Analytics field, this is definitely something you want to set up now so you can keep an eye on the stats of your site.
+With the Google Analytics field, this is definitely something you want to set up now so you can keep an eye on the stats for your site.

 - Go to <https://www.google.com/analytics/> and sign in with your Gmail ID (or create one, if you don't have one).
 - Go to the 'Admin' tab